0xGREG/sails-hook-mongo-createindex/README.md

 # sails-hook-mongo-createindex

 In a production environment, Sails.js does not create MongoDB index/unique indexes defined in the models, so you would have to do it manually.

-This hook solve by using MongoDB's `createIndex` function to create the indexes.
+This hook solves it by using MongoDB's `createIndex` function to create the indexes.

 ## Getting started